Bob Staton

 Robert Emmett Staton is an American academic administrator and former business executive who served as the 18th president of Presbyterian College in Clinton, South Carolina.
 He is the former chairman and CEO of Colonial Life & Accident Insurance Company.

 Early life and education

-Staton attended Presbyterian College, graduating in 1968, and the University of South Carolina School of Law, graduating in 1971.
+Staton attended Presbyterian College, graduated in 1968, and the University of South Carolina School of Law, graduated in 1971.

 Career

 Staton served as the chairman and CEO of Colonial Life & Accident Insurance Company until the late 1990s.
 After retiring from that position, he joined the board of trustees at Presbyterian, a position in which he served from 1997 until 2006.

 He served as PC's executive vice president for external relations from 2007 to 2012.
 On July 1, 2015, one day after Presbyterian president Claude Lilly announced his intention to resign, Staton was named as the interim replacement and was later announced as the permanent president of the college, taking office on July 15, 2015.
 It was announced on May 12, 2020, that Staton would retire effective December 31, 2020.

 Staton was awarded an honorary Doctorate of Public Service at Presbyterian's 2015 commencement.